Zahnpasta83/Fusion360-Rapid-Move/README.md

 Additional Features
 Customizable threshold: Users can change the height at which rapid moves are applied.
 Error handling: The app prevents invalid inputs and displays error messages if necessary.
-Custom icon support: Users can replace the default app icon with their own .ico file.

 Use Case
 This application is useful for CNC programmers and machinists who want to optimize their toolpath movements.
 By replacing unnecessary feed moves with rapid moves above a certain height, machining time is reduced, and CNC machine efficiency is improved.

 ⚠️ Use at Your Own Risk!